bostaunieux/kiosk-auto-reload/README.md

 3. Add the script as a resource in your Home Assistant instance
    1. From the UI, navigate to Settings > Dashboards > More Options (top right icon) > Resources > Add Resource
    2. Add the resource:
-      * Url: `/local/kiosk-auto-reload.js`
+      - Url: `/local/kiosk-auto-reload.js`
-      * Resource type: JavaScript Module
+      - Resource type: JavaScript Module
-   * Note: If the Resources menu is not available, verify you have enabled Advanced Mode in your User Profile
+   - Note: If the Resources menu is not available, verify you have enabled Advanced Mode in your User Profile

 ## How To Use

 ### Auto reload a dashboard

-Any dashboard with the `auto_reload=true` query string parameter will listen for configuration changes and reload after 5 seconds.
+Any dashboard with the `auto_reload` query string parameter will listen for configuration changes and reload after 5 seconds.

 To verify this works: